HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_25/Exercis_04_25.md

 ```cpp
 1111 1111 1111 1111 1111 1111 1000 1110
 ```
-The last step is the shift 6 steps to the left.
+The last part is the shifting which will be 6 steps to the left.
 ```cpp
 1111 1111 1111 1111 1110 0011 1000 0000
 ```